moggers87/salmon/README.md

 Python unicode back into nice clean ascii and/or UTF-8 mail.
 * Supports working with Maildir queues to defer work and distribute it to multiple machines.
-* Can run as an non-root user on port 25 to reduce the risk of intrusion.
+* Can run as an non-root user on privileged ports to reduce the risk of intrusion.
 * Salmon can also run in a completely separate virtualenv for easy deployment.
 * A flexible and easy to use routing system lets you write stateful or state*less* handlers of your email.